mugane-dj/README.md/README.md

   <b>Samuel Mugane</b>
 </h1>

 Hello!
 I am Samuel Mugane, a Backend Developer living in Nairobi, Kenya.
 An ALX Africa Alumnus.
-I enjoy building web apps using modern tech stacks across Python and TypeScript.
+I enjoy building web apps using modern tech stacks across Python, TypeScript and Go.
 I'm also a gaming enthusiast, I like first person shooting games like Crisis, COD and Tom Clancy's ghost recon.
 We can connect through my socials linked on my profile for project collaborations.

 ## Blog
 <a href="https://dev.to/roguecode25">![dev (2)](https://user-images.githubusercontent.com/85606106/171797976-293014fb-893d-4785-a007-450abd481f38.png)</a><p> Blog Profile </p>